angelobattaglia/crowdfunding/README.md

 ## How to fire this up

-In Windows, it's recommended to use Powershell.
+On Windows, it's recommended to use Powershell.
 In the root directory of this project:

 ```ps1
 python -m venv .env